ichidao/ichi-vaults-sdk/README.md

 | overrides         | [Overrides](https://github.com/ethers-io/ethers.js/blob/f97b92bbb1bde22fcc44100af78d7f31602863ab/packages/contracts/lib/index.d.ts#L7)  | undefined | false

 <br/>
 This function facilitates the withdrawal of the specified amount of shares from the vault.
-Consequently, both tokens are added to the user's account.
+As a result, both vault tokens are added to the user's account.
+The 'shares' parameter can be either a string or a number, representing the number of vault tokens to be withdrawn from the vault, specified in major units.
+For instance, if 'shares' is equal to 0.5 or '0.5', it signifies 0.5 vault token.

 ```typescript
 import { Web3Provider } from '@ethersproject/providers';